Rich-King395/LoRaSimPlus/README.md

 Define node class.
 The position of gateways is set according to their quantity.

 ### Packet.py
-Define packet class, which provides functions to calculate the airtime, receive sensitivity, minimum Signal-to-Noise Ratio and transmission energy of each packet.
+Define packet class, which provides functions to calculate the airtime, receive sensitivity, minimum SNR and transmission energy of each packet.

 ### Propagation.py
+The simulator's propagation model includes packet collision checking and the path loss model.
+Packet collision checking includes frequency collision, SF collision, time collision and power collision.
+There are two conditions for a packet to be successfully received by the gateway: no collision during transmission and the packet is not lost.
+The simulator uses RSSI(Received Signal Strength Indication) and SNR(Signal Noise Ratio) to determine whether the packet is lost.
+The RSSI should be larger than the receive sensitivity and SNR should be larger than the minimum SNR requirement to make the packet received successfully.

 ### Allocation.py
+Include LoRa parameters(SF, Bandwidth, Carrier frequency) allocation method.
+Three allocation methods are included: random allocation, polling allocation and closest allocation.
+The closest method allocates the minimum parameter setting to the node that enables its packet to be received successfully.